Open post

 Scenic Train Rides in Colorado

-There are several Colorado scenic train rides to choose from in Colorado.
-A scenic train ride is a wonderful way to experience Colorado’s spectacular scenery and learn about the history of Colorado.
-Colorado’s scenic train rides result from the gold and silver mining boom era in the late 1800s.
+There are several scenic train rides in Colorado to choose from.
+A scenic train ride is a wonderful way to experience Colorado’s spectacular scenery and learn about its history.
+Colorado’s scenic train rides result from gold and silver mining boom era in the late 1800s.
 The trains moved ore out of various hard-to-get-to mountainous regions and consequentially moved people in.

 Narrow Gauge Railways and Scenic Routes